This post may contain affiliate links. Please see our disclosure policy.

 THREE: Add the chocolate-butter mixture and vanilla extract and mix until combined.
 Sift in the flour and salt, then fold in until you have a smooth batter.
 Pour into the lined cake tin and bake for 15 minutes – or until the top is puffed up.
 It will continue to set as it cools.
 Remove from the oven and allow to cool in the tin.

-FOUR: Whisk the double cream until you have stiff peaks.
-In a separate bowl beat the mascarpone with a wooden spoon until it's lovely and smooth and completely lump free.
+FOUR: Whisk the double cream until you have medium peaks.
+In a separate bowl beat the mascarpone with a wooden spoon until it’s lovely and smooth and completely lump free.
 Place a sieve over the bowl and sieve in the icing sugar.
 Stir to combine and add the vanilla

 FIVE: Add the whipped cream and gently fold it all together.
 Be gentle as you don’t want to lose all the air in the whipped cream.
 Pour half the filling on top of the cooked brownies.